stonemjs/docs/src/docs/essentials/events.md

 #### Custom Events

 - **Always define your event type as a static getter**.
-  Never rely on class names directly — use constants to guarantee stability after bundling and minification.
+  Never rely on class names directly, use constants to guarantee stability after bundling and minification.

 - **Design metadata explicitly**.
   Keep your event payloads small, predictable, and documented.